miriambrk/CitySlip/README.md

 CitySlip computes a score based on the various variables.
 Weighting factors guide the calculations.
 For example, an affordable, pedestrian-friendly city with moderate temperatures and a low crime risk should yield a reasonably high score.
 Variables used to calculate the score are:

 - Average winter and summer temperatures
 - Affordability, based on recent home values, rentals, and market health index

--Crime Risk
+- Crime Risk

--Walkability
+- Walkability

--Number of schools
+- Number of schools

--Number of specific points of interest
+- Number of specific points of interest

--Population growth
+- Population growth
--Average age of residents
+- Average age of residents
--Sales Tax
+- Sales Tax

 ![score-info](score_weights.png "score info")